-At the rear the building has two storeys with the lower level set below Vulture Street.
-There is a verandah spanning the length of the rear at the upper level and each individual tenancy also has a lean-to structure at the lower level.
+At the rear the cottages have two storeys with the lower level being set below Vulture Street.
+The two houses mirror one another at the rear with a verandah set below the main roof at one side on the upper level and stairs to the ground and a lean-to shed also to one side on the lower level.
+A brick chimney rises to one side of each dwelling.